There are three main types of treatment for an enlarged prostate:

 GreenLight™ laser surgery may be as effective as TURP, at least in the first two years after surgery.
 But we don’t know how long it works for or about any long-term side effects.

-It isn't available in all hospitals because the surgeon needs to have had special training.
-We don’t yet know how long it works for, or the possible side effects in the long term (longer than five years).
+It isn’t available in all hospitals because the surgeon needs to have had special training.
+Urolift has shown to be effective in improving symptoms up to 5 years.
+But we don’t yet know about the possible side effects in the long term (longer than five years).

 There are some other less common types of surgery, such as: